 Researchers have concluded that Bulimia and Anorexia are primarily the result of social influences and pressures in countries where a popularized body size and appearance can only be achieved through unhealthy diet and exercise.
 Bulimia and Anorexia are found almost exclusively in females and can be detected as early as middle to late adolescence.
 People who intentionally starve themselves to achieve an ideas or desirable body image suffer from anorexia (termed anorexia nervosa).
 The disorder, which usually begins in young people around the time of puberty, involves extreme weight loss--at least 15 percent below the individual's normal body weight.
 Many people with the disorder look emaciated but are convinced they are overweight.
 Sometimes they must be hospitalized to prevent starvation.
 People with Bulimia Nervosa consume food and then rid ("purge") their bodies of the excess calories by vomiting, abusing laxatives or diuretics, using enemas, or exercising obsessively.
 Some use a combination of all these forms of purging.
 Because many individuals with bulimia "binge and purge" in secret and maintain normal or above normal body weight, they can often successfully hide their problem from others for years.

 According to the Diagnostic and Statistical Manual of Mental Disorders, Anorexia and Bulimia can be diagnosed at any age, but the disorder can be found in children as young 8 years old.
 The diagnostic criteria for these disorders have been established by the American Psychiatric Association and is very similar to the International Classification of Disorders (ICD).
-When a child or adult demonstrates symptoms associated with an eating disorder, a full evaluation and diagnosis is essential.
+When a student demonstrates symptoms associated with an eating disorder, a full evaluation and diagnosis is essential.
 The prognosis is better when Bulimia or Anorexia is detected early and it is less favorable the longer the disorder exists and the longer it has been reinforced.

-In the early stages, the symptoms of Bulimia and Anorexia are very difficult for parents and friends to detect.
+In the early stages, the symptoms of Bulimia and Anorexia are very difficult for parents to detect.
 As these disorders progress, parents, friends and care givers will usually become suspicious as they notice weight changes, preoccupations with weight and appearance, and a pattern of avoidance behaviors in which friends or family become concerned about adequate nutrition and eating patterns.
-In a few cases, children will demonstrate symptoms of Depression or Anxiety disorder, a Conduct Disorder (CD) or Oppositional and Defiant Disorder (ODD).
+In a few cases, these children also demonstrate symptoms of Depression or Anxiety disorder, a Conduct Disorder (CD) or Oppositional and Defiant Disorder (ODD).
 Children who become involved in drug abuse, primarily stimulants, may evidence loss of appetite and other behaviors that frequently look like Bulimia and Anorexia.

-People with Bulimia and Anorexia have four primary problem areas.
+Students with Bulimia and Anorexia have four primary problem areas.
 These include,

 In patients with anorexia, starvation will eventually damage vital organs such as the heart and brain.
 To protect itself, the body shifts into "slow gear": monthly menstrual periods stop, breathing, pulse, and blood pressure rates drop, and thyroid function slows.
 Nails and hair become brittle; the skin dries, yellows, and becomes covered with soft hair called lanugo.
 Excessive thirst and frequent urination may occur.
 Dehydration contributes to constipation, and reduced body fat leads to lowered body temperature and the inability to withstand cold.